elewint/drivers-license-scanner/README.md

 After switching to this approach, I used `zxing.js` for scanning the barcode, but it required near-perfect conditions to correctly scan a barcode: no rotation, clear contrast, and a high-quality image.
 I switched to `html5-qrcode` to scan more resiliently, which made a big improvement.

 I also assumed that the barcode scanner performance provided by `html5-qrcode` would be consistent across all browsers, but then discovered that Chrome scanned barcodes much more reliably than Safari or any iOS browser.
 This was a significant issue, as I wanted the app to be accessible to as many users as possible.
-I eventually traced this issue down to the BarcodeDetector API, which `html5-qrcode` was set to use when it's available.
+I eventually traced this issue down to the BarcodeDetector API, which `html5-qrcode` uses when it's available.
+However, the BarcodeDetector API is [far from being universally supported](https://caniuse.com/?search=BarcodeDetector%20API) at this point.
 Since there is no reliable polyfill for this API that supports pdf417 barcodes, I was not able to find a solution yet.

-Another major obstacle was a parsing error that I found once I tried to host the project, which came from the `aamva` library not correctly exporting its functions.
+Another major obstacle was a parsing error that I found when I tried to host the project on Vercel, which came from the `aamva` library not correctly exporting its functions.
 Though it's not the most elegant long-term solution, I was able to resolve the issue by manually adding a patch to the `aamva` library using the `patch-package` library.

 ## Credits